anetrebskii/agentic-review/readme.md

 ## Features

 - **ChatGPT Integration**: Use ChatGPT to review your code through the OpenAI API
+- **Focus on Changes**: Reviews only the changed code in PRs while providing full file context for better analysis
 - **Configurable Settings**: Customize file filters and review prompts via configuration file
 - **Agentic Review Mode**: AI makes multiple calls to thoroughly assess the code
 - **Pull Request Integration**: Updates PR status and adds review comments automatically